ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Mitral Regurgitation.md

 ## SURGICAL
 - risks are significantly lower for primary valve repair than for valve replacement
 - Repair usually consists of valve reconstruction using a variety of valvuloplasty techniques and insertion of an annuloplasty ring
+- repair avoids long-term adverse consequences of valve replacement, including thromboembolic and hemorrhagic complications in the case of mechanical prostheses and late valve failure necessitating repeat valve replacement in the case of bioprostheses
 -